Podkosa/moni/README.md

 Can be run in two ways:

 1) Integrated (default).
-Watchdog will launch inside the bot async event loop.
-Keep in mind thath they both will share a single thread, therefore can impact performance and even block one another.
+Watchdog will launch inside the bot async event loop. *Keep in mind thath they both will share a single thread, therefore can impact performance and even block one another.*
 More compact option, but not fit for scaling.
 2) Standalone.
-You can run ./watchdog.py as a separate process/container.
+You can run ./watchdog.py as a separate process/container, even without the bot.
+3) Disabled.
+You can turn off the watchdog and run checks from the bot at your own pace.

 **Settings:**